Sponsored by the Montana Native Plant Society &

 We encourage people to become familiar with the current CDC Prevention Guidance:

-Hosted in 2018 by the Montana Native Plant Society in conjunction with the U.S. Forest Service & the Montana Natural Heritage Program, Montana’s biennial Plant Conservation Conference treats emerging issues in applied botany for managers, scientists, students, and plant enthusiasts.
-For the 10th Conference in 2018, the first day of the meeting was a symposium on Montana’s threatened plants, including the potential ESA listing of whitebark pine and the delisting of water howelia.
+This is a biennial project of the Montana Native Plant Society.
+The 10th Conference was held in 2018 in conjunction with the U.S. Forest Service & the Montana Natural Heritage Program, Montana’s biennial Plant Conservation Conference treats emerging issues in applied botany for managers, scientists, students, and plant enthusiasts.
+The first day of the meeting was a symposium on Montana’s threatened plants, including the potential ESA listing of whitebark pine and the delisting of water Howelia.
 Abstracts for the presentations are available in the 2018 Conference Proceedings.

-For information about threat rankings and a taxanomial update, see the threat assignment page
+For information about threat rankings and a taxonomial update, see the threat assignment page